DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 ### 3.4 Continuous Integration

 - Create a GitHub Actions workflow for CI.
-- Add step to lint code and Dockerfile.
+- Add a step to lint code and Dockerfile.
-- Add step to build the Docker image.
+- Add a step to build the Docker image.
 - Add step to unit tests.
 - Setup [OpenSSF Scorecard GitHub Action](https://securityscorecards.dev/#using-the-github-action) and fix any issues reported by it.